Call for Innovation & Education Projects

 - Responsible Sourcing Lighthouse leads the innovation in mineral exploration, responsible sourcing and processing of raw materials for Europe’s green future.

 - Sustainable Materials Lighthouse guides innovation in the making, using, and recycling of sustainable and cost-efficient raw materials for future green mobility and energy.

 - Circular Societies Lighthouse fosters innovation in the radical shift to a circular economy and society enabling economic growth and carbon-neutrality.

 Disruptive innovations in the raw materials sector will bring transformative breakthroughs for a greener future.
 New research and deployment of the latest technology, as well as the introduction of sustainability and ESG practice, will shape the world’s leading raw materials sector in Europe and attract young talents, and EIT RawMaterials will support their scaling up.

 Europe aims to become a global innovation powerhouse.
 Higher Education institutions will become a hotspot for future talent developing deep tech solutions to global challenges.
 In fact, EIT RawMaterials will support the mission to skill up 1 million students in Deep Tech by 2025.
-EIT RawMaterials will support new project proposals for PhD Summer & Winter Schools and Master Programmes, as well as Lifelong Learning activities for professionals already working in the raw materials sector.
+EIT RawMaterials will support new project proposals for Higher Education activities for professionals already working in the raw materials sector.

-The Regional Innovation Scheme (RIS) remains a strong focus of our Call for Innovation & Education Projects (KAVA 11).
+The Regional Innovation Scheme (RIS) remains a strong focus of our Call for Innovation & RIS Capacity Projects (KAVA 12).
 RIS projects are a platform for fostering collaboration and boosting innovation in the RIS countries and regions.
 Please note, all submitted proposals should support financial sustainability.

 EIT RawMaterials Innovation Hubs, together with the Education and Innovation team, is your point of contact for any additional information on the new call.